 Includes etching and engraving techniques in areas of relief printing such as collograph, embossment, deembossment, assemblages, woodblock, and stencils from plant forms.
-The student will prepare a portfolio of completed projects.
+The students will prepare a portfolio of completed projects.
+Repeatable 3 times.
 One to two hours lecture, three to four hours lab.